 I think Laura Lee Bahr’s Haunt would make a great stage production.
-I’d be interested to see a musical where the numbers were written somehow in second person.
+I’d be interested to see a musical where the numbers were written somehow in the second person.
 Do the characters sing about you while they sing to you?
-How does that work.
-Outside of that, I guess anything unconventional that would screw with the tropes of the american musical.
+How does that work?
+Outside of that, I guess anything unconventional that would screw with the tropes of the American musical.
 Like a cookbook, or a pamphlet about the Illuminati that you get from some homeless dude on a street corner.

 Tell us about your latest book and why we should get our paws on it immediately.